ANC vote stirs debate over succession of South Africa's Zuma

 “A common mistake is to assume Ramaphosa will win because he has business support and strong policy credentials,” said Mark Rosenberg, southern Africa analyst at Eurasia Group.

 “People vote for the party and that is why the ANC has remained successful despite Zuma’s poor performance.
-Dlamini-Zuma is currently the favorite.”
+Dlamini-Zuma is currently the favourite.”

-One potentially powerful backer is ANC secretary-general Gwede Mantashe, who criticized an investigation that cleared Zuma of wrongdoing in a controversial state-funded security upgrade to his home.
+One potentially powerful backer is ANC secretary-general Gwede Mantashe, who criticised an investigation that cleared Zuma of wrongdoing in a controversial state-funded security upgrade to his home.

 Mantashe, who has also been touted as a potential ANC leader, could now be in the Ramaphosa camp.